adaltas/remark-gatsby-plugins/remark/read-frontmatter/README.md

 # Remark Read Frontmatter

+Remark Read Frontmatter is a Remark plugin written in TypeScript with native for YAML and and TOML frontmatters.
+No option is required.

-Parse frontmatter object and insert the properties in the vfile `data` object.
+The plugin parse the extracted frontmatter object by [`remark-frontmatter`](https://github.com/remarkjs/remark-frontmatter) and insert its properties in the vfile `data` object.
 Place this plugins after `remark-frontmatter` and before `remark-rehype`.

 ## JavaScript example